ankit7927/todo-server/README.md

 ## TDOD Server
-a simple tood server with express and mongodb
+a simple todo server with express and mongodb
 <br/>

 1. install dependencies